InteractiveComputerGraphics/SPlisHSPlasH/doc/getting_started.md

 This page should give you a short overview of SPlisHSPlasH.

-SPlisHSPlasH currently consists of different simulators and tools which are introduced in the following:
+SPlisHSPlasH currently consists of a simulators and different tools which are introduced in the following:

-## Simulators
+## SPHSimulator

-### StaticBoundarySimulator

 This application reads a SPlisHSPlasH scene file and performs a simulation of the scene.
-It assumes that only static boundary objects are in the scenario which increases the performance.
-If you want to simulation dynamic boundaries, you can use "DynamicBoundarySimulator".

 The scene file format is explained [here.](file_format.md)

 ##### Command line options:

 * -h, --help: Print help text.

 * --no-cache: Disable caching of boundary samples/maps.

 * --state-file: Load a simulation state of the corresponding scene.
-* --data-path: Path of the data directory (location of the scene files, etc.)

 * --output-dir: Output directory for log file and partio files.

 * --no-initial-pause: Disable caching of boundary samples/maps.

 * --no-gui: Disable graphical user interface.
 The simulation is run only in the command line without graphical output.
-The "stopAt" option must be set in the scene file.
+The "stopAt" option must be set in the scene file or by the next parameter.

+* --stopAt arg: Sets or overwrites the stopAt parameter of the scene.

+* --param arg: Sets or overwrites a parameter of the scene.
+	- Setting a fluid parameter: <fluid-id>:<parameter-name>:<value>
+		- Example: --param Fluid:viscosity:0.01
+	- Setting a configuration parameter: <parameter-name>:<value>
+		- Example: --param cflMethod:1

 ##### Hotkeys